BalticSeabird/echoedge/README.md

 These instructions are based on Raspberry Pi 5 (4GB RAM) as edge device.
 It is possible that the setup and the installation process could differ when using other edge devices.

 ### Code and environment
-Start by checking your current environment, our configuratios are shown below.
+Start by checking your current environment, our configurations are shown below.
 It should be possible to run with other python-versions and other operating systems.
+Continue by cloning this repo, installing necessary packages and creating a cronjob.
 Please note that the latest version of `Echopype` is only compatible with `Python>=3.9`.

 ##### Check python-version
 ```Shell